anniejw6/modmarg/cran-comments.md

 * Maintainer: 'Annie Wang <anniejw6@gmail.com>'
   New submission

+  Possibly mis-spelled words in DESCRIPTION:
+  Stata (11:43)

 This is my first submission to CRAN.
+'Stata' is not mis-spelled.
+See 'http://www.stata.com/'.